Doing research

 - Research concerning the institution or person from whom the object was acquired, intended to establish their identity, such as their full name, year of birth and death, profession and place of residence.

-Phase 2: Extensive research
+Step 2: Further research

 - Research into the previous usage of the object.